yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 Note that YugabyteDB is based on PostgreSQL 11 and uses pgaudit v1.3.2.

-Exporting logs may incur additional costs for network transfer within a cloud region, between cloud regions, and across the internet.
+Exporting logs may incur additional costs for network transfer within a cloud region, between cloud regions, and across the Internet.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).

 {{< tip title="Session logging" >}}